What is Benign Paroxysmal Positional Vertigo?

 Benign Paroxysmal Positional Vertigo (BPPV) is a condition in which a patient has brief, sometimes severe attacks of rotatory vertigo with and without nausea, which are caused by rapid changes in head position relative to gravity.
 Typical triggers of BPPV include lying down or sitting up in bed, turning around in bed, getting in and out of bed and also bending over to tie the shoelaces, or extending the head in order to look up.
 Patients suffering from BPPV can be treated with certain well established exercises/maneuvers and relief is obtained in ninety percent of such cases in a week’s time.

+What is pathophysiology of BPPV?
 The Otoliths become detached from hair cells in utricle, inappropriately and most commonly enter the posterior semicircular canal owing to its gravity dependent position.
 In the normal situation as one turns head, for example, to the right the endolymph moves and SCC receptors fire.
 The nerve impulses generated in the vestibular nerve reach the vestibular nuclei and through medial longitudinal fasciculus impulses reach the subnuclei of oculomotor nerves carrying the information that "head is turning to the right".
 These oculomotor subnuclei turn the eyes in the same plane to the same degree but in the opposite direction so that the target of fixation falls on fovea.
 When the head stops turning, the endolymph stops moving and the SCC receptors stop firing and previously generated nerve impulses in the vestibular nerve cease.
 This information also reaches through the vestibular nuclei and medial longitudinal fasciculus to the subnuclei of oculomotor nerves informing that "head has stopped turning to right" so that the corrective eye movements induced as a consequence of disruptive head movements stop.In BPPV even after the head has stopped moving, the otoliths keep moving and drag the endolymph.
 As a result the receptors continue to fire inappropriately giving a false information to the oculomotor subnuclei that "head is still moving".
 Since the eyes know that “head is not moving”, this leads to visual-vestibular mismatch and this is interpreted by the brain as “surrounding must be spinning in the opposite direction.

+”What is cupulithiasis?
 In 1962, Dr Harold Schuknecht proposed the cupulolithiasis (heavy cupula) theory.
 Via photomicrographs, he discovered basophilic particles or densities that were adherent to the cupula.
 He postulated that the PSC was rendered sensitive to gravity by these abnormal dense particles attached to, or impinging on, the cupula.
 This is analogous to the situation of a heavy object attached to the top of a pole.
 The extra weight makes the pole unstable and thus harder to keep in the neutral position.
 This produces persistent nystagmus and also explains the dizziness when a patient tilts the head backward.

+What is canalithiasis theory?
 In 1980 Epley published his canalithiasis theory.
 He believed that the symptoms of BPPV were more consistent with free-moving densities (canaliths) in the PSC rather than fixed densities attached to the cupula.
 While the head is upright, the particles sit in the PSC at the most gravity-dependent position.
 When the head is tilted back supine, the particles are rotated up to about 90 degrees along the arc of the PSC.
 After a momentary (inertial) lag, gravity pulls the particles down the arc.
 This causes the endolymph to flow away from the ampulla and causes the cupula to be deflected.
 The cupular deflection produces nystagmus.

 What is Epley maneuver?